cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 Suggested implementation
 ------------------------
-We suggest that you implement the Speedtest API as a cloud run using Spring Boot and Spring Cloud.
+We suggest that you implement the Speedtest API as a Cloud Run using Spring Boot and Spring Cloud.
 The [reference application](https://github.com/cx-cloud-101/gcp-speedtest-api) is implemented using Kotlin and Maven as the build tool, you may choose Java and/or Gradle if you prefer.

 ### API